 As a day trader, it’s your responsibility to decide what tools are integral to your success.
 But if you’re looking to lay some groundwork, here are some common tools traders use:

-Time.
-Successful day traders don’t trade as a hobby, but rather as a career.
+- Time.
+Most successful day traders don’t trade as a hobby, but rather as a career.
 If you only plan to dabble in trading a few hours or days a week, day trading may not be for you.

 Disclaimer: The value of any investment can go up or down depending on news, trends and market conditions.
 We are not investment advisers, so do your own due diligence to understand the risks before you invest.